-Where an applicant is refused a licence, the fee previously paid is normally refunded (less any DBS Disclosure and DVLA Data Subject Enquiry Fees), unless the applicant appeals against refusal.
+Where an applicant is refused a licence, the fee previously paid is normally refunded (less any administrative fees), unless the applicant appeals against refusal.
 If any appeal succeeds the fee will be taken; if the appeal fails the fee will be refunded LESS any costs, which have been awarded by the Court.

-Forms of Application etc.
+Forms of Application, Guidance etc.